-With its majestic (and surprisingly easy to access) viewpoints, its setting on the picturesque Duoro River, its famous port wine, and its seemingly endless walls of azulejos, the small city of Porto, Portugal is a delight for the senses–and this one day in Porto itinerary will show you the best of it!
+With its majestic (and surprisingly easy to access) viewpoints, its setting on the picturesque Douro River, its famous port wine, and its seemingly endless walls of azulejos, the small city of Porto, Portugal is a delight for the senses.

 While Porto is a small city (population 215,000, give or take), it is a dense one, with something new to discover around every corner.